Zeb-0/alx-low_level_programming/0x1C-makefiles/README.md

 # 0x1C-makefiles
-Include all tasks completed under this project
+Includes all tasks completed under this project using both `C` and `Python`.

 ## Resources:
 Read on: